ansys/pyhps/doc/source/user_guide/index.rst

 Replace a file in a project
 ------------------------------------------

-Get file definitions from an existing project Job Definition and replace the first one.
+Get file definitions from an existing project's job definition and replace the first file.

 .. code-block:: python